sarim/ibus-avro/README.md

 ## Installation

+Ubuntu/Debian/Linux Mint
+---

 On Ubuntu, and on Debian's *testing* and *unstable* releases, Avro phonetic is distributed through the `ibus-avro` package.
 To install it, simply do:

 	sudo apt install ibus-avro

+Arch/Manjaro/EndeavourOS
+---

+Install [`ibus-avro-git`](https://aur.archlinux.org/packages/ibus-avro-git) from the AUR.
+Please see [AUR prerequisites](https://wiki.archlinux.org/title/Arch_User_Repository#Prerequisites) if you already have not.

+Other Linux distros (install from source)
+---

 On other Linux distros you can install the dependencies and build/install using the source code in this repository.